 6 Blind panic in the face of tables

 Rather often, I find that proofreaders’ skills seem to desert them in the face of tables.
-Either they miss blatant layout issues or they just don’t seem to have checked the table properly, leaving errors in statistics, style, or consistency uncorrected.
+Either they miss blatant layout issues or they just don’t seem to have checked the table properly, leaving errors in data, style, or consistency uncorrected.
 Tables need to be proofread just like all other aspects of the text.
 Sometimes they take a little unpicking to fully understand, but that’s part of your job as the proofreader.

 7 Missing something on the brief

-I wrote a bit about this back in 2015 in my post The seven deadly sins of freelance editors.
+I wrote a bit about this in my post The seven deadly sins of freelance editors.
 Everyone misses something on a brief occasionally (some of my combined briefs and style sheets for encyclopedias stretch to over 20,000 words, which is a lot to take in!).
 But it’s a key part of proofreading to develop your own system for thoroughly absorbing and implementing a brief and style sheet, no matter the size and no matter how unfamiliar the content is to you.

 8 Not leaving ‘good enough’ alone

-One of the first things I learned when I began my training with the Publishing Training Centre way back as a fledgling proofreader was to ‘leave good enough alone’.
+One of the first things I learned when I began my training with the Publishing Training Centre way back when as a fledgling proofreader was to ‘leave good enough alone’.
 This is a phrase that’s bandied around in the proofreading and editing community a lot.
-It applies at copy-editing stage too, but particularly at proofreading stage, where making corrections is more costly and time consuming and carries an increased chance of errors being introduced.
+It applies at copyediting stage too, but particularly at proofreading stage, where making corrections is more costly and time-consuming and carries an increased chance of errors being introduced.
 What is ‘good enough’ will vary between publications and publishers.
-However, broadly it refers to only making changes if there is a strong justification (grounded in professional proofreading standards, which are different from copy-editing standards) to do so.
+However, broadly it refers to only making changes if there is a strong justification (grounded in professional proofreading standards, which are different from copyediting standards) to do so.
 This is a skill that can only really be learned through experience – both general proofreading experience and experience with specific clients’ practices and preferences – but it is crucial for a professional proofreader to get a feel for what it means and how to put it into practice.

 9 Marking corrections in a way that makes life difficult for the client